Guides, Field Notes & Stories.

 2. Systems beat blame

 Most recurring problems are not character flaws.
 They come from weak structure, unclear ownership, bad timing, vague communication, or missing feedback loops.
-It’s usually less dramatic than people make it.
+Usually, it’s simpler than it first appears.

 3. Truth early